 Representative John J. Lombardi

 John J. Lombardi (D) has served the residents of Providence in District 8 since first being elected in November 2012.
-He is a member of the House Committee on Special Legislation.
+He is a member of the House Judiciary Committee, the House Special Legislation Committee and the House Veterans’ Affairs Committee.

 In 2019, Representative Lombardi sponsored legislation which requires mandatory training standards for police officers and trainees, in identifying, responding, and handling all incidents involving any person with a developmental disability.
 He also sponsored legislation that requires school committees to provide transportation for any student who resides two or more miles from school.